bookofproofs/bookofproofs.github.io/_sources/history/19th-century/foucault.md

 * Soon Foucault was creating superb telescopes for the Observatory with many innovative features.
 * Foucault accompanied Le Verrier on an expedition to Spain in 1860 to observe the eclipse on 18 July.
 * By October 1867 Foucault began to feel numbness in his hands.
-* The illness progressed rapidly despite the efforts of Foucault's mother to help her son recover.
 * It is likely that the illness was the result of the chemicals, in particular mercury, that Foucault had experimented with all his life.
-* Of course, as we noted at the beginning of this biography, Foucault's father died young so perhaps hereditary factors also played a part.

 Born 18 September 1819, Paris, France.
 Died 11 February 1868, Paris, France.